Saiprasadvks/infracloudio/solution/part2/README.md

-After creted the docker compose file run the below command in compose yaml file location
+After created the docker compose file run the below command in compose yaml file location

 #sudo docker-compose up
  or